-The Porta Contours Riverine Beading (HR3916) is available to complement the Porta Contours Riverine lining board.
-By mounting several of the beading using secret brad nail and/or glue fixing on a 5mm backing board, the Riverine style can be used in a variety of curved wall applications.
-This enables use of the Riverine lining style (in a vertical orientation) around an internal or external corner down to a 1,000mm bend radius.
+Porta Contours Curved Wall Beads are available to complement a number of Contours profiles - Riverine, Wave, Ripple, Cirque, and Strata.
+By mounting several of the beads using secret brad nail and/or glue fixing on a 5mm backing lining board, nominated profiles can be used in a variety of curved wall applications.
+This enables use of these Curved Wall Beads (in a vertical orientation) around an internal or external corner down to a 300mm radius.